Travelling to the EU after Brexit – what families need to know

 Travel insurance for your family holiday in Europe post-Brexit

-Getting the best travel insurance policy for your family is more important than ever.
+Getting the best travel insurance policy, whether it’s a single or an annual policy, for your family is more important than ever.

 You need to ensure you are covered for: